-Does it anger you, 714X was approved in Canada in 1989, and then blocked in the USA, after a Congressman testified in Congress, it saved his life in 1993?
+Created in 1968.
+714X was approved in Canada in 1989, and blocked in the USA in 1993, after a US Congressman testified before Congress it saved his life?

-Did you know over 30 Million Americans died from chemotherapy and radiation in the last 20 years at a cost in the TRILLIONS of dollars?
+Did you know over 30 Million Americans died from chemotherapy and radiation in the last 20 years at a cost of TRILLIONS of dollars?